What Are Power Tools?

 - Great for breaking down plywood and dimensional lumber

-- Pay attention to blade size, table extensions, fences
+- Pay attention to blade size, table extensions, and fences

 7. Compound Miter Saw